esynr3z/playhdl/README.md

 python -m pip install -U playhdl
 ```

-* Setup settings file `$HOME/.playhdl/settings.json` with list of all automatically-discoverd simulators.
+* Setup settings file `$HOME/.playhdl/settings.json` with a list of all automatically-discoverd simulators.
 Edit file manually to add undiscovered ones.
 This have to be done only once.

 ```sh
 playhdl setup
 ```

-* Init project file `playhdl.json` and template testbench in the current directory.
-It contains specific commands to be executed for compilation and simulation processes.
+* Initialize project file `playhdl.json` and template testbench in the current directory.
+Project file contains specific commands to be executed for compilation and simulation processes.
 Edit it manually to tweak tool arguments if required.

 ```sh
 playhdl sv # this will create ready-to-simulate tb.sv